Tag Archives: Life & all that Jazz

 Oh.
 My.
 Goodness.
 Everything that could be wrong with a book printing was there: No gutter margin adjustments (“gutter” refers to the inside margin at the spine of the book; you should be able to read the entire line without breaking the book spine!); the spine of my design was partially wrapped to the front cover; the cover colouring was way off; the size of the actual book was too large (not the standard size which I’ve always chosen); there were orphans and widows all over the place (those refer to “abandoned” text, such as “Dear John” on the bottom of a page with the rest of the letter on the next page, or a single line at the end of a chapter on an otherwise blank page); centred elements were NOT; the divider images, clear on every other printing I’ve ever had, are fuzzy.
 The list goes on.
 Brick walls.

-What it all means is that, as much as I’d worked toward a pre-Christmas release, it will now likely turn into a Valentine’s Day release.
+What it all means is that, as much as I’d worked toward a pre-Christmas release, it will now likely turn into a late-2023 or early 2024 release!
 I will have to reformat not one, but five books for their paperback versions.
 Picture five brick walls to surmount that you weren’t planning to face at all.
 It was work that I had hoped D2D’s claims would relieve me of.
 But I guess the old adage is still true:

 If you want something done right, you have to do it yourself.